anywhichway/hcx/README.md

 #### Route Content

-If you specificy a CSS selector for the `to` attribute, the content of the first element matching the selector will be used as the content for the target area.
+If you specificy a CSS selector for the `href` attribute, the content of the first element matching the selector will be used as the content of a shadow DOM in the target area.
+A shadow DOM is used so that if the source contains `<style>` elements, they will not polute the rest of the document.

 #### Remote Content

-If the `to` attribute value does not result in the matching of an HTML element, an attempt is made to convert the value to a URL and retrieve the file at the URL.
+If the `href` attribute value does not result in the matching of an HTML element, an attempt is made to convert the value to a URL and retrieve the file at the URL.
 If the file can be retrieved and successfully parsed as HTML with a body, the body is used.
 If it is HTML without a body, then all the HTML is used.

+The use of remote content is ideal for micro-UI design.
+Each element of the UI can be designed and previewed in its own HTML file with its own styling.

 #### Multiple Routes